Education

 Behavior Incident Rate Calculator questions

-Can this replace school or team guidance?
+Can this replace behavior documentation?

 Is the behavior incident rate calculator exact?